quantumish/sift/README.md

 ## writeup

-TL;DR
+> **TL;DR**
-- Started by implementing the scale space / difference functions while guessing constants
+> - Started by implementing the scale space / difference functions while guessing constants
-- Extrema finding function couldn't find any extrema!
+> - Extrema finding function couldn't find any extrema!
-  - Tried preprocessing with contrast filter
+>   - Tried preprocessing with contrast filter
-  - Turns out the scale space blurring parameters are very important!
+>   - Turns out the scale space blurring parameters are very important!
-- Realized that the chance of me finishing on time was low, so I started approximating steps of SIFT.
+> - Realized that the chance of me finishing on time was low, so I started approximating steps of SIFT.
-- Instead of a gradient histogram, just averaged out the gradients near a keypoint to get reference orientation
+> - Instead of a gradient histogram, just averaged out the gradients near a keypoint to get reference orientation
-- Instead of a proper descriptor, just take the averaging gradients in regions nearby a point
+> - Instead of a proper descriptor, just take the averaging gradients in regions nearby a point
-- Instead of principal curvature, use a Hough transform anr remove points that are too close to lines
+> - Instead of principal curvature, use a Hough transform anr remove points that are too close to lines
-- Still doesn't work very well!
+> - Still doesn't work very well!
 Next steps:
-  - Proper matching across image scales
+>   - Proper matching across image scales
-  - Adjusting the descriptor's direction to be in terms of the reference orientation
+>   - Adjusting the descriptor's direction to be in terms of the reference orientation

 Parts of this will be a terser summary of my conceptual writeup for the object detection assignment.
 Sorry!